emile-bernard/OpenCV-Mp4-HSV/README.md

 ## How it work's

 HSV is a color space that attempts to represent colors the way humans perceive it.
 It stores color information in a cylindrical representation of RGB color points.
+HSV is useful in computer vision for color segmentation.

 ![Doc1](./documentation/Doc1.PNG?raw=true "Doc1")

 The HSV color space components:
-  H – Hue ( Dominant Wavelength ).
+  H – Hue (Dominant Wavelength/Color) [0-180].
-  S – Saturation ( Purity / shades of the color ).
+  S – Saturation (Purity/shades of the color) [0-255].
-  V – Value ( Intensity ).
+  V – Value (Brightness/Intensity) [0-255].

 In the HSV color space only the Hue (H) channel describes color.